Syringa vulgaris 'MICHEL BUCHNER'

 BELONGS TO CATEGORIES | Deciduous broadleaf |

-Michel Buchner and with Charles Joly are probably the most common lilac varieties in the Czech Republic.
-The flower colour of Michel Buchner is a bit difficult to describe – something between lilac pink, light violet, and mauve.
-Individual flowers are double and form a dense, erect panicle.
-Lilac flowers are very fragrant and open in early May for 3-4 weeks.
-Pruning is not needed but can be made immediately after flowering.
-Deadheading is recommended for young plants.
+Michel Buchner along with Charles Joly are probably the most common lilac varieties in Czechia.
+The flower colour of Michel Buchner can vary considerably which makes it difficult to describe – it can be anything from rich lilac pink to pale violet or even mauve.
+Individual flowers are semi-double and form a dense, erect or only slightly arching panicle.
+Its flower buds are conspicuously deeper in colour than the flowers.
+They are very fragrant and open in early May for 3-4 weeks.
+Pruning is not needed but can be done immediately after flowering.
+Deadheading is recommended in young plants.

 Lilac flowers are symbols of liberation in former Czechoslovakia.
-When on 8th May 1945 Germany surrendered its Wehrmacht armies were supposed to leave our country.
+When on 8th May 1945 Germany surrendered, its Wehrmacht armies were supposed to leave our country.
 Still, there were many SS units that refused to accept signed capitulation and continued killing Czech and Slovak people.
-The next day 9th May 1945 early in the morning Ukraine troops lead by marshal Koněv crossed the border entering Czechoslovakia, and helped us get rid of the last SS units whose aim was to be taken captive by US armies, not Soviet armies.
-9th May is the day of our liberation and Soviet soldiers are portrayed in pictures receiving flowers of just flowering lilacs from grateful Czech people.
+The next day 9th May 1945 early in the morning Ukraine troops lead by marshal Koněv crossed the border entering Czechoslovakia and helped us get rid of the last SS units whose aim was to be taken captive by US armies rather than Soviet armies.
+8th May was proclaimed our national holiday as the Liberation Day and Soviet soldiers are portrayed in pictures receiving flowers of just flowering lilacs from grateful Czech people.
 Lilacs and their fragrance became symbols of liberation and freedom in our country and not even 40 years of communist propaganda misusing this image could not take anything of its beauty away.

 Lilacs are easy to grow.
 They will take almost any soil but will thrive in deep, fertile, well-drained soil that is neutral or slightly alkaline.
 They respond well to hard pruning.
 Adult plants often make suckers forming an even denser, multistemmed shrub.
-Fully hardy to about -37°C (USDA zone 3).
+Any unwanted overgrowth can be controlled by using a breathable plastic mulching fabric above its roots.
+Though considered heat-loving plants they are very hardy to about -37 °C (USDA zone 3).

-Michel Buchner and with Charles Joly are probably the most common lilac varieties in the Czech Republic.
-The flower colour of Michel Buchner is a bit difficult to describe – something between lilac pink, light violet, and mauve.
-Individual flowers are double and form a dense, erect panicle.
-Lilac flowers are very fragrant and open in early May for 3-4 weeks.
-Pruning is not needed but can be made immediately after flowering.
-Deadheading is recommended for young plants.
+Michel Buchner along with Charles Joly are probably the most common lilac varieties in Czechia.
+The flower colour of Michel Buchner can vary considerably which makes it difficult to describe – it can be anything from rich lilac pink to pale violet or even mauve.
+Individual flowers are semi-double and form a dense, erect or only slightly arching panicle.
+Its flower buds are conspicuously deeper in colour than the flowers.
+They are very fragrant and open in early May for 3-4 weeks.
+Pruning is not needed but can be done immediately after flowering.
+Deadheading is recommended in young plants.

 Lilac flowers are symbols of liberation in former Czechoslovakia.
-When on 8th May 1945 Germany surrendered its Wehrmacht armies were supposed to leave our country.
+When on 8th May 1945 Germany surrendered, its Wehrmacht armies were supposed to leave our country.
 Still, there were many SS units that refused to accept signed capitulation and continued killing Czech and Slovak people.
-The next day 9th May 1945 early in the morning Ukraine troops lead by marshal Koněv crossed the border entering Czechoslovakia, and helped us get rid of the last SS units whose aim was to be taken captive by US armies, not Soviet armies.
-9th May is the day of our liberation and Soviet soldiers are portrayed in pictures receiving flowers of just flowering lilacs from grateful Czech people.
+The next day 9th May 1945 early in the morning Ukraine troops lead by marshal Koněv crossed the border entering Czechoslovakia and helped us get rid of the last SS units whose aim was to be taken captive by US armies rather than Soviet armies.
+8th May was proclaimed our national holiday as the Liberation Day and Soviet soldiers are portrayed in pictures receiving flowers of just flowering lilacs from grateful Czech people.
 Lilacs and their fragrance became symbols of liberation and freedom in our country and not even 40 years of communist propaganda misusing this image could not take anything of its beauty away.

 Lilacs are easy to grow.
 They will take almost any soil but will thrive in deep, fertile, well-drained soil that is neutral or slightly alkaline.
 They respond well to hard pruning.
 Adult plants often make suckers forming an even denser, multistemmed shrub.
-Fully hardy to about -37°C (USDA zone 3).
+Any unwanted overgrowth can be controlled by using a breathable plastic mulching fabric above its roots.
+Though considered heat-loving plants they are very hardy to about -37 °C (USDA zone 3).

 SIZES and PRICES